isabelle-ag/Netflix-Nomad/README.md

 4. Select the downloaded ZIP file
    - *Alternatively: Extract the ZIP and select any file from the folder (like `manifest.json`)*

-> Note: Temporary add-ons remain installed until you restart Firefox.
+> Note: Temporary add-ons remain installed until you restart Firefox and must be clicked to initialize.
 For permanent installation, consider using the Firefox Add-ons store version.

 > Currently tested only in Firefox.
 Chrome build requires further testing.